Shelsley Walsh Speed Hill Climb: 2000 to date

 The land on which the course is run does not belong to the MAC, but is rather leased from a local landowner.
 The original lease, taken out in 1905, ran for the common length of 99 years - which meant that a solution was urgently needed if 2004 was not to mark the end of hillclimbing at the venue.
 The owners of the land would not consider selling it outright, but were prepared to extend the lease (by a further 99 years).
 This, however, would cost a very substantial sum of money, and so the MAC launched the Shelsley Trust, with the aim of raising over a million pounds in order to secure the future of hillclimbing at Shelsley.
 This target was achieved, and the new lease signed in 2005.

 For nine years, the track record had stood at 25.34 seconds and many wondered when it would fall again and who could beat the record.
 The Scottish driver Graeme Wight Jr was the first to achieve the feat, in 2002, and he collected the £1,000 prize which had been put up for the first driver to dip under 25 seconds with a run of 24.85 seconds.
 The record was lowered several more times in the next few years, including two records in 2008 by three-time reigning champion Martin Groves.
 In the June meeting, he took the record down to 22.71 seconds and then shaved 0.13 seconds off that record in the August meeting to set the record at 22.58 seconds.

 At the meeting on 11 June 2021, a memorial plaque to Stirling Moss was unveiled, highlighting the fact that he first competed on the course as a teenager in 1948.
 Also present for the occasion were Joe Dunn, editor of Motor Sport, Moss' biographer, Philip Porter, and Moss' personal Jaguar XK120.

 In August 2021 the long standing outright hill record was beaten by Sean Gould with the new mark set at 22.37 seconds.
 Alex Summers was close behind with 22.52 and Wallace Menzies with 22.55 seconds.
 Later that day Nicola Menzies set a new lady's record of 24.70 seconds.

+In June 2026 Will Hall further reduced the record to a 22.33, at round 10 of the 2026 British Hillclimb Championship.